SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * to xlsx file in the format: 03/13/2016 00:00:24
 * to csv file in the format: 2016-03-13T00:01:24.000Z

-Note that only csv time contains miliseconds and timezone.
+Only csv time contains miliseconds and timezone.

 ### Editing reports

-To **edit** reports simply click on the name of the report.
-To apply changes click on the "Save" button.
+To **edit** reports, just click on them and save the changes.

 ### Removing reports